Miamians celebrate pandemic-adjusted weddings

 The COVID-19 pandemic impacted the entire world, and for many people, that meant canceling or postponing some of their lives’ biggest milestones.
 For these couples, there was no holding back their love.

-Despite having to make slight adjustments to their wedding plans, these seven couples are among the newest Miami Mergers.
+Despite having to make slight adjustments to their wedding plans, these six couples are among the newest Miami Mergers.
 Nearly 13% of Miami alumni are Mergers.

 You can also share your Merger story for an opportunity to be featured in a future story.